 Once all your virtual machines have shown up, choose the VMs you want to create a snapshot for by checking the checkbox.
 You can choose to either do a single machine or multiple machines.
 In this example Ill create a snapshot for multiple VMs.
 Right Click any VM and from the menu go to Selected VMs then Take Snapshot.

 Now when the time you have scheduled the creation of the VMWare Snapshot comes, SnapShot Master will automate this.
-If you have email notifications setup within SnapShot Master, you will receive emails detailing when the job started and finalised.
+If you have email notifications set up within SnapShot Master, you will receive emails detailing when the job started and finalized.

 Conclusion Automating and scheduling VMWare Snapshots with SnapShot Master is an easy and efficient process that can save you time and effort.
 It is essential to have a robust backup and disaster recovery strategy in place, and SnapShot Master can play a crucial role in this.
 If you want to simplify the process of scheduling and managing VMWare Snapshots, consider downloading a trial of SnapShot Master today.